-FISH STANDS (retail) shall be charged five do tars per annum each.
+ISH STANDS (retail) shall be charged five dollars per annum each.

-For all stables not metered, the rates shall be as follows: Horses, PrivATE.-For two horses there shall be charged six dollars, en annum; and for each additional horse, two dollars.
+For all stables not metered, the rates shall be as follows:

+HORSES, PRIVATE.-For two horses there shall be charged six dollars.

-Horses, Livery.-For each horse up to and not exceeding thirty in number, one dollar and fifty cents each two dollars.
+HORSES, LIVERY.-For each horse up to and not exceeding thirty in number, one dollar and fifty cents each two dollars.

-Horses, Livery.-For each horse up to and not exceeding thirty in number, one dollar and fifty cents each per annum; and for each additional horse, one dollar.
+HORSES, LIVERY.-For each horse up to and not exceeding thirty in number, one dollar and fifty cents each per annum; and for each additional horse, one dollar.